-Activities with animals/pets: Animals and pets are permitted as per child care regulations.
-Children and staff who handle animals should perform proper hand hygiene before and after handling animals. (see Hygiene Practices section above).
-Ensure animal handlers who are visiting the facility are screened following processes for visitors, and ensure physical distancing is possible between the animal handler visitor and the child.
-Medical or non-medical masks may be worn by the visitor as an additional precaution.
+Activities with animals/pets: Animals and pets are permitted as per child care regulations and public health guidelines.
+Children and staff who handle animals should perform proper hand hygiene before and after handling animals (see Hygiene Practices section above).
+Ensure animal handlers who are visiting the facility are screened following processes for visitors.
+Medical-grade masks must be worn by the visitor.
+In addition, as contractors who have direct and ongoing or prolonged contact with children, animal handlers would be required to meet the proof of testing/vaccination requirements prior to working in a child care facility.